SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ]

-Query options are query string parameters a client may specify to control the amount and order of the data that a service returns for the resource identified by the URI.
+Query options are query string parameters that the client may specify controling the amount and order of the data the service returns.
 In sensenet there're two types of query options available OData System Query Options and custom sensenet query options.
 The OData standard query options' names are prefixed with a "$" character, sensenet query options should be used without a prefix.

 | option                                                                                                 |                                                                                                                                                                                      |
 | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |